 ✦ Restore from Any Point: quickly restore entire VM from any backed up history version.

-AOMEI Cyber Backup supports VMware ESXi 6.0 and later versions.
-Next, I will demonstrate how to backup multiple VMware ESXi VMs using AOMEI Cyber Backup.
+AOMEI Cyber Backup supports both paid and free versions of VMware ESXi 6.0 and later versions.
+Next, I will demonstrate how to backup VMware ESXi VMs using AOMEI Cyber Backup.
 You can click the button to download the free edition: